 - learn about key historical events that led to the creation of our national anthem.

 - learn the lyrics to The Star Spangled Banner.

 - analyze historical song sheets and sheet music editions of The Star Spangled Banner.

 - contemplate the use of design elements to convey meaning.

-- design their own song sheets based on their understanding of the U.S. national anthem as well as the meaning the song and the flag have for them personally.
+- design their own song sheets based on their understanding of the U.S. national anthem and the significance that the song and the American flag have for them personally.

 Upon completing this project, students will be able to . . .

 - describe key historical events that led to the creation of our national anthem.